7 Things That Can Stop You From Getting a Mortgage

 Author: Pete Mugleston

-Here, we take a look at some of the factors that most people assume will derail their mortgage plans – from severe bad credit to failing affordability checks – and explain how you can overcome these hurdles.
+Here, we examine some of the factors that most people assume will derail their mortgage plans—from severe bad credit to failing affordability checks—and explain how to overcome these hurdles.

 What can stop you from getting a mortgage?

-Some mortgage lenders, especially high street ones, can be picky when it comes to who they approve for finance.
-Even those with no history of bad credit can find the odds stacked against them if they attempt to go it alone and search for the right deal with no prior knowledge of the market.
+Some mortgage lenders, especially high-street ones, can be picky about who they approve for finance.
+Even those with no history of bad credit can find the odds stacked against them if they attempt to go it alone and search for the right deal without prior knowledge of the market.

 Here are some of the most common issues that could stop you from getting a mortgage in the UK…

-Read on to find out more about how these factors could stop you from getting the mortgage you need.
-We’ll also explain how a whole-of-market mortgage broker could help you get around these problems.
+Read on to learn more about how these factors could stop you from getting the mortgage you need.
+We’ll also explain how a whole-of-market mortgage broker could help you resolve these problems.

 1. Not enough deposit

 For many prospective home-buyers, saving up enough mortgage deposit is the biggest hurdle blocking their path to the property ladder.
-Most lenders will only approve an application if it’s backed up by at least a 10% deposit, and if you want the best interest rate, you’ll likely need even more than that.
+Most lenders will only approve an application if at least a 10% deposit backs it up, and if you want the best interest rate, you’ll likely need even more than that.

-If you have less than a 10% deposit to put towards the property you want, the important thing to keep in mind is that there are some mortgage providers who are willing to accept a 5% deposit, under the right circumstances, and the advisors we work with know who they are.
+Suppose you have less than a 10% deposit towards your desired property.
+In that case, the important thing to remember is that some mortgage providers are willing to accept a 5% deposit under the right circumstances, and the advisors we work with know who they are.

 There are also workaround solutions for borrowers with no deposit whatsoever.
-For example, if you have a family member who’s willing to help you out, speak to your broker about guarantor mortgages.
-Alternatively, you could consider a government-supported scheme, such as a shared ownership mortgage
+For example, if you have a family member willing to help you, speak to your broker about guarantor mortgages.
+Alternatively, you could consider a government-supported scheme, such as a shared ownership mortgage.

 2. Failing the affordability checks

-The stringent affordability checks many mortgage lenders are using in the current climate have been known to stop customers from getting the mortgage deal they want.
+The stringent affordability checks many mortgage lenders use in the current climate have been known to stop customers from getting the mortgage deal they want.

-One of the main ways your prospective mortgage provider will assess this is by applying an income multiple to your declarable earnings.
+One of the main ways your prospective mortgage provider will assess this is by applying income multiples to your declarable earnings.

 Some mortgage providers will cap their lending at 4.5 times your income, others will draw the line at 5 times, and a minority will stretch to 6 times, under the right circumstances.
 So, if you need to borrow £250,000 for the property you’re looking to buy, all of the mortgage applicants would need to have combined earnings of somewhere between £55,555 and £42,000, plus enough deposit, too.